stimils2/Portfolio/README.md

 ## About Me
 The two quotes below help me understand the data better:

-1) There are three kinds of lies - lies damned lies and statistics.(Mark Twain)
+1) There are three kinds of lies - lies, damned lies and statistics.(Mark Twain)
 2) Understanding of life begins with the understanding of patterns.(Fritjof Capra)

 ## Article on Medium